OTRANTO SCHOOL: THE SCHOOL OF ITALIAN LANGUAGE AND CULTURE

 Tel . & Fax : +39 0836 802 203

 Otranto School offered the possibility of studying Italian language in one of the most striking place of Italy: Otranto.
-The was the schools website for a number of years.
+This was the schools website for a number of years.

 Otranto is situated between the so called “Valle dell’Idro” and the Adriatic Sea.It is one of the most coveted destinations in the word thanks to its low key tourist resorts and to its beautiful coastline.

 The friendly atmosphere, the beautiful landscape, the artistic resources made students' stay a wonderful experience.
 My daughter attended the school during her gap year before she attended college.
-One of my team members at the small progressive software company where I work told me about the Otranto School.
-At the time we were transitioning into working with thew Salesforce platform.
-We have come a long way in the last five years.
-Right now I am specializing in Salesforce consulting.
-You can find our ad on the App/Consulting page on the Salesfoce site where we hope to attract clients who are looking for certified Salesforce consultants.
-My team is made up of salesforce systems analysts, architects, and software developers.
-Our goal is to broaden the domain of possibilities and applications for our business clients who are on the Salesforce platform.
-My daughter just graduated from college having shown a keen interest in web development and custom software development.
 When I told her I had bought the domain for the Otranto School when I discovered that it was available, she was pleased.
 She had a great experience traveling around Europe and spending several months at the school.

 The content below is from the site's 2006-2007 archived content.
 There are several language schools in Apulia, Otranto, and the surrounding area if this site's information inspires you.